 - Painful chewing or changing bite

-When you visit your periodontist in Johns Creek, GA, you receive a diagnosis and periodontal treatment plan.
-If you suffer periodontitis, your diagnosis includes either chronic, aggressive or necrotizing forms of the disease.
+When you visit your periodontist, you receive a diagnosis and periodontal treatment plan.
+If you suffer periodontitis, your diagnosis includes either chronic, aggressive, or necrotizing forms of the disease.

 What Causes Periodontal Disease?

 Periodontal disease starts with poor oral hygiene habits, namely plaque on your teeth.
 This plaque is a sticky film containing bacteria.
 Fighting plaque is an ongoing battle.
 But properly brushing your teeth twice daily, flossing, and visiting your oral health provider helps you prevent gum disease that advances to periodontitis.

 Left in your mouth, plaque hardens on your teeth and under your gumline into tartar.
 Tartar provides a home for bacteria, which continues causing oral health problems.
 Once you have tartar buildup, the only way to remove it is through professional dental cleaning.

 The first stage of gum disease is gingivitis.
 During this phase, you notice gum irritation and inflammation.
 You possibly also notice a small amount of blood on your toothbrush.
 But at this stage, professional treatment and improved home oral hygiene reverse your gum disease.